 - Andrea telling Bruce that her father "doesn't matter anymore."
 Bruce thinks this is because he was told Andrea's father is the Phantasm, but it is because Beaumont is already dead and Andrea herself is wearing the costume.

-- Batman picked up the phone, and realize the Phantasm isn't Andrea's father.
+- Batman was the one who picked up the phone, and likely realized the Phantasm isn't Andrea's father and she was still keeping something from him.

 - Bruce's proposal to Andrea is interrupted by a swarm of bats erupting from the cave below them.